 Yet, we love to “go with the flow”, so we’ll be delighted to improvise if there’s something specific you’d like to see, or if we get caught up in an interesting conversation about something 😀

-Other than that, we operate on a courtesy basis where tips and donations are most welcomed but not required.
-You can pay as much or as little as you want according to how much or how little you liked the tour 🙂 You can do it on the spot or you can do it later via Paypal.
+Other than that, we operate on a courtesy basis where you can pay as much or as little as you want according to how much or how little you liked the tour 🙂 You can do it on the spot or you can do it later via Paypal or Bizum (available from some banks only; no. 657745075).

 We work following the passion and satisfaction of making our city and country known to the world through you, esteemed traveller, but we also need some sort of income in order to maintain this project alive.